 The California Room at the Dr. Martin Luther King, Jr. Library has many resources for researching the history of your house.
 From city directories which show who lived where and what they did for a living to Sanborn maps which show the location and outlines of buildings on your property a century ago, the California Room can help you research your old house.

 Santa Clara County Tax Assessor Rolls – Tax Assessor Rolls are available at the Tax Assessor's Office and are also now available online.
 In addition, the California Room has Santa Clara County Tax Assessor Rolls (1979 -2007) on microfilm.
 These records can help determine ownership of a specific piece of property in Santa Clara County.
+The amount paid in taxes is NOT listed for every year held.

 California Room Index – This source indexes materials in the California Room (maps, newspaper clippings, scrapbooks, and research collections) referring to people, places, and events in San José and Santa Clara County History.
 The A-Z index can be helpful if you are not sure of spelling.